mohammadnusairat/arabic-youtube-transcript-translator/README.md

 6. The backend generates Markdown and PDF documents using the MarkItDown API and PDF libraries.

-7. The frontend fetches job status, transcript previews, and provides download links for PDF and Markdown files.
+7. The frontend fetches job status, transcript previews, and provides download links for PDF, Markdown, and SRT files.

 ## Setup Instructions